 Seals that are replaced during scheduled maintenance will incur installation and downtime costs.
 These costs are constant, however if the PPE seals lasted twice as long this would result in half the number of maintenance cycles and an overall cost saving.
 In some cases PPE seals can typically provide x3 or x4 life-time expectancy and therefore maintenance cycles can be significantly extended.

 When considering the most effective sealing material, for multiple locations within a number of pieces of equipment, it is worth considering standardizing on a material that covers the majority of requirements.
 Rather than having several different materials in stock, consolidating the number of materials can lead to inventory cost savings.
 In addition, the potential for the incorrect material being installed in the wrong location is greatly reduced and the associated downtime costs avoided.

 When buying seals it is very often more cost effective to order larger batch sizes due to manufacturing economies of scale.
 The average price per part will be much higher for frequent small quantities than for bulk quantities.
 Consider ordering in bulk and setting up a call-off order plan whereby the seal manufacturer/supplier holds the stock until you need it.

 When trying to reduce costs hardware design must not be under estimated.
 Extending the life-time of seals is the most obvious way of saving installation and downtime costs (as shown in the examples above).
 By "designing out" potential seal failure modes such as extrusion, compression set and stress-induced chemical attack substantial cost savings can be achieved.
 Other considerations include reducing the complexity of the seal, using standard components and utilizing groove/gland dimensions that are optimized for the correct material selection.

 How can we help?
-If you would like our sealing experts to provide a free, no-obligation, consultation to see how we can reduce your sealing costs, simply complete the form on this page, contact us or chat to us online.
+If you would like our sealing experts to provide a free, no-obligation, consultation to see how we can reduce your sealing costs, simply complete the form on this page or contact us.

 Free sealing consultation